Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 If an output is modified or deleted, the clean build semantics dictates that it will be regenerated from the inputs.
 But a lot of the time we don't care about most of the outputs (intermediate files) so Cot includes damage handling logic to compute the minimal rebuild for the desired outputs.

-Thunk names
+Task names
 ===========

-Thunk naming adds some complexity to the implementation of a build system, as the thunk names also affect the way computations can be re-used. iThreads uses a simple "thread # thunk #" scheme, which assumes a fixed number of long-running threads and invalidates all of the thunks in a thread after a modified thunk.
-A scheme similar to ``make`` uses filenames; for each file f there are two thunks "run f" and "exec f".
+Task naming adds some complexity to the implementation of a build system, as the task names also affect the way computations can be re-used. iThreads uses a simple "thread # task #" scheme, which assumes a fixed number of long-running threads and invalidates all of the tasks in a thread after a modified task.
+A scheme similar to ``make`` uses filenames; for each file f there are two tasks "run f" and "exec f".
 The "run f" just does ``Sequence [subtargets,["exec f"]]`` while "exec f" runs the commands that generate f.
-But with fine-grained dependency tracking we can track each command separately - we could use thunk names like "exec f step #" but this leads to invalidating later thunks.
+But with fine-grained dependency tracking we can track each command separately - we could use task names like "exec f step #" but this leads to invalidating later tasks.
 Using names like "exec f step cmd" requires a lot of boilerplate names to be written out.
 The ideal solution is probably some form of structural hashing.

 Also, in a dynamic build, a direct file action map like this is not always available, and so the naming scheme must be relaxed to allow dependencies on things that aren't files.
-For example, we may have one command that generates two files; so long as we use a consistent thunk name for this command there is no issue.
+For example, we may have one command that generates two files; so long as we use a consistent task name for this command there is no issue.
 For another example, we may have include headers that are picked up in a search path directory listing.
 To deal with this directly, we would need to introduce build logic into the search mechanism and run dependencies when seeing ``#include``.
 But a phase separation handles it fine with minimal changes - we generate the files first and then call the compiler, filling in the build dependencies from an output list of used headers.
-In this case we would need thunks for each phase.
+In this case we would need tasks for each phase.

 Model
 =====

 To reason about the behavior we need a pencil-and-paper model of how it works.
-First we have thunk IDs (``tid`` s); these come from the program and are quoted strings "abc".
+First we have task IDs (``tid`` s); these come from the program and are quoted strings "abc".
 For key names we use unquoted strings xyz and for key values integers 123; these are only compared for equality (often they are modification times).
 Then for the traces we use a tabular format to record the reads, writes, and synchronization operations.
-We might have databases from multiple runs available, so there is also a "machine" column, but this is the same for all rows in a single trace so it is omitted.
+We might have databases from multiple runs available, so there is also a "machine" column, but this is the same for all rows in a single trace so it is omitted here.
 An example database based on the example in :cite:`shalBuildSystemRules2009` might be

 .. raw:: html